BAMresearch/aRTist-handbook/source/tutorial_virtual_scene.rst

 They can be clicked once or twice.
 Clicking them a second time will change the view to the opposite direction.

+|icon-view-orthographic| **Orthographic/perspective projection**

+.. |icon-view-orthographic| image:: pictures/icons/32x32_view-orthographic.png

-You can also change between **orthographic** projection and **perspective** projection.
+With this button, you can switch between **orthographic** projection and **perspective** projection.
 In an orthographic projection, all parallel lines appear parallel and object size does not decrease with distance.
 In perspective view, parallel lines do not appear parallel on screen, but they meet in a common view point at infinity.

-|icon-view-orthographic| **Orthographic/perspective projection**

-.. |icon-view-orthographic| image:: pictures/icons/32x32_view-orthographic.png

 All of these commands can also be found in the :guilabel:`View` menu.